The open source, self-hosted error catcher

 Errbit can now display information about the user who experienced an error.
 This gives you the ability to ask the user for more information, and let them know when you’ve fixed the bug.

-It will inject information about the current user into the error report
+inject information about the user into any error reports,

 The user’s attributes are filtered to remove authentication fields.